KellanClark/kellanclark.github.io/_posts/2023-10-21-ngpc-rants.md

 ### Part 2

 I just found out you can use pre-decrement/post-increment addressing modes in RMW instructions or as the destination, and there aren't enough examples in the manual to answer my question.
 I know the destination address is fetched before the instruction is executed in absolute mode, but I don't know when it's calculated and when/if it gets latched for the indirect modes.
-Like what would happen if I did `LD XWA, (-XWA)`, `LD XWA, (XWA+)`, or `LD (-XWA), XWA`.
-In fact, I'm not even sure about `LD (XWA+), XWA`.
+Like what would happen if I did `LD XWA, (-XWA)`, `LD XWA, (XWA+)`, or `LD (-XWA), XWA`?
+Actually, I'm not even sure about `LD (XWA+), XWA`.
+Maybe there'll be some hints in the timing stuff I skipped over?
+I doubt it would be nearly as detailed as the ARM7TDMI's.

 ---
 ## 10/21/2023